 The goal of Chinese cooking is to give food balanced flavors that come from a variety of spices and herbs.
-Chinese spices usually have applications in Traditional Chinese Medicine so that they are intended to provide both flavor and health benefits when you use them in dishes.
-Some of the most popular spices and seasonings in Chinese cooking are:
+Chinese spices usually have applications in traditional Chinese medicine, so they are often intended to provide both flavor and health benefits when you use them in dishes.
+Let’s review some of the most popular spices and seasonings in Chinese cooking.

 Aside from their use in five-spice powder, Szechuan peppercorns are an essential ingredient in Chinese cooking.
 They play an especially important role in dishes from Szechuan Province in China.

 Szechuan peppercorns are known for the unique sensation they provide.
 The sensation is not the heat like that you would get from chile peppers or black peppercorns.
 It is closer to a numbing sensation.
 Use it alongside chile peppers to give dishes an extra dose of spiciness.
 It is the key spice in the popular Chinese comfort food known as ma po tofu.
 The ma part of the name translates to numb.